Equal Pay for Similar Work: Introduction

-However, EPEW may be difficult to enforce; ``equal'' pay is straightforward to define, but it is likely that no two workers are exactly ``equal'' within a firm.
+However, EPEW may be difficult to enforce; ``equal pay'' is straightforward to define, but it is likely that no two workers do exactly ``equal work'' within a firm.
 Firms can avoid the intent of these laws by pointing out differences between workers or making other maneuvers such as job title proliferation to marginally heterogenize their workforce \citep{BB1986,goldin}.\footnote{For example, a manufacturer told the \emph{Washington Post} (1964) that his firm would ``downgrade some job classifications for women and reassign higher-level, higher-paying duties to men'' in response to EPEW.
-We are grateful to Martha Bailey for bringing this article to our attention. } To combat this enforceability issue, many EPEW laws have been updated to include a measure of coarseness--they require a firm to set ``equal pay for similar work'' (EPSW).\footnote{See \cite{canada} for a discussion of the transition in Canadian law---and the differences in allowable pay discrepancies---from EPEW to EPSW.} California was the first state in the US that moved from EPEW to EPSW in 2015, and as of January 2023, more of the US workforce is under the jurisdiction of a state EPSW law than a state EPEW law.\footnote{The percent of the US workforce that is under the jurisdiction of EPSW and EPEW, respectively, are 45.9 and 45.6, respectively.
-These figures are calculated from 1) finding all states covered by each of these policies (see \url{https://www.dol.gov/agencies/wb/equal-pay-protections}), and 2) the share of the US workforce employed in each state (see \url{https://www.statista.com/statistics/223669/state-employment-in-the-us/)}.} The equal pay provision in EPSW is frequently group based in that it binds only across groups of workers, prohibiting for example, that a man is paid more than a ``similar'' woman (and vice versa).
+We are grateful to Martha Bailey for bringing this article to our attention. } To combat this enforceability issue, many EPEW laws have been updated to include a measure of coarseness--they require a firm to set ``equal pay for similar work'' (EPSW).\footnote{Some jurisdictions refer to such policies as ``Equal Pay for Comparable Work'' or ``Equal Pay for Substantially Similar Work.''
+Given the similarity in both the stated goals and remaining wording of these policies to EPSW, we view them all synonymously.} California, among the first states in the US that moved from EPEW to EPSW, described a ``key difference'' of EPSW as ``mak[ing] it more difficult for employers to justify unequal pay.''\footnote{See \url{https://www.dir.ca.gov/dlse/california_equal_pay_act.htm}.} The judicial system has taken a similar view of the ``coarseness'' of EPSW; the highest court in the US to have adjudicated an alleged violation of EPSW was the 9$^{th}$ Circuit Court of Appeals, whose majority opinion in \emph{Freyd v.
+University of Oregon} states ```[similar] work' is a more inclusive standard than equal work,'' and interprets ``similar'' work in the university faculty setting to be defined by the department-by-rank cell (e.g. all full professors in the economics department of a particular university are ``similar'' to one another).
+As of January 2023, more of the US workforce is under the jurisdiction of a state EPSW law than a state EPEW law.\footnote{The percent of the US workforce that is under the jurisdiction of EPSW and EPEW, respectively, are 45.9 and 45.6.
+These figures are calculated from 1) finding all states covered by each of these policies (see \url{https://www.dol.gov/agencies/wb/equal-pay-protections}), and 2) the share of the US workforce employed in each state (see \url{https://www.statista.com/statistics/223669/state-employment-in-the-us/)}.} The equal pay provision in EPSW is frequently group based in that it binds only across groups of workers, prohibiting, for example, that a man is paid more than a ``similar'' woman (and vice versa).